jaroslawr/notes/net/tcp.md

     - If ACK arrives before retransmission timeout:

       - If unacknowledged data is present: reset the retransmission timeout

       - If no unacknowledged data is present: disable the retransmission timer

+    - If ACK does not arrive before retransmission timeout:

-    - If retransmission timeout elapses with no ACK: retransmit and start the timer again but with increased timeout
+      - Retransmit and start the timer again with increased timeout

       - Classic TCP implementations double the timeout after each retransmission (exponential backoff)

 - Receiver ACKs at least every other segment or after at most 500ms, whatever comes first